Email preview tracking

-Content-related email notifications provide users with a way to stay informed about the content within their digital workplace.
+Content-related email notifications allow users to stay informed about the content within their digital workplace.
 These notifications contain a tracking pixel that records when the email has been previewed.
-A count of these previews can be found on the article itself in its information box and activity page.
-This information can be used to better understand how workplace users are consuming content.
+A count of these previews can be found on the article's information box and activity page.
+This information can be used to understand better how workplace users are consuming content.

 The tracking pixel is not visible in the email notification.
-However, if a user does not load images within their emails, no preview will be recorded when they view the notification email.
+However, if users do not load images within their emails, no preview will be recorded when they view the notification email.

 For the tracking pixel to be able to report previews: